axisofstevil/axisofstevilshow.com/_posts/2005-07-20-the-lesser-of-two-googles.md

 ---
-title: The Lesser Of Two Googles
+title: "The Lesser Of Two Googles"
 date: 2005-07-20 05:00:00
 keywords: google, surveillance, people, clear, googles
 original_url: http://www.axisofstevil.com/p/the-lesser-of-two-googles
 image: /assets/pigterrorlarge.jpg
 slug: the-lesser-of-two-googles
+layout: post
 ---

 Fueled by sandwiches and a profitable initial public offer, Google developed the googlites, an orbiting ring of high tech surveillance and market research machines By monitoring your every position Google can give you direction anywhere, recommend a close by restaurant, and make sure you see specially tailored electronic Google ad boards